Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 ## Steps to Deposit (Restake) Validator Native Beacon Chain ETH

-1. Create EigenPod: EigenPodManager.createPod()
+### Part 1: Create EigenPod

+Call EigenPodManager.createPod() .

+### Part 2: Configure validator(s) withdrawal credentials

-2. Connect validator(s) withdrawal credentials to point to the EigenPod address when the validator is created.
+1. Configure the validator(s) credentials to point to the EigenPod address when the validator is created.
 Please see [Ethereum Launchpad](https://launchpad.ethereum.org/en/withdrawals#enabling-withdrawals) for more information.
     a.
 Optional: you may choose to set the FEE_RECIPIENT to your EigenPod address if you wish to Restake those fees.

-    b.
-Wait for the validator(s) to become active on-chain.
+2. Wait for the validator(s) to become active on-chain.
 Please see https://beaconcha.in/ to follow your validator status.

-3. Generate Proof Via eigenpod-proofs-generation CLI
+### Part 3: Generate EigenPod Proof Via eigenpod-proofs-generation CLI

-    a.
-Run the `credentials` command via the [EigenPod Proofs Generation CLI](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#proof-generation).
+1. Run the `credentials` command via the [EigenPod Proofs Generation CLI](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#proof-generation).

+2. Choose to either a) include the EigenPod Owner private key in the CLI `credentials` command or b) use the `credentials` command to generate the proof, then submit the proof via [todo] transaction.

-    b.
-Include the `--sender $EIGENPOD_OWNER_PK` argument so that CLI will submit proofs and act onchain for you.
+Option a) Include the `--sender $EIGENPOD_OWNER_PK` argument so that CLI will submit proofs and act onchain for you.
 This is the private key of the wallet that was used to create the EigenPod.

 Note: future versions of this documentation will include a ProofSubmitter option which will enable you to submit these validator proofs without requiring your EigenPod Owner private key.
         [todo ask @jbrower95 to confirm these steps]

+Option b) Invoke the `credentials` command **without** the `--sender` argument and private key.

+[todo ask @jbrower95 to confirm these steps]

-4. Your validator ETH balance is now Restaked.
+3. Your validator ETH balance is now Restaked.

 For users planning to restake multiple validators, we recommend they connect many validators to a single EigenPod in order to reduce cost and complexity where possible.
 "Generate Proof Via eigenpod-proofs-generation CLI" will prove all connected validators.